 - AI-powered insights drive smarter outreach: artificial intelligence analyzes real engagement data to determine exactly when to reach out and what to say, replacing guesswork with perfectly timed connections that build trust and close deals faster.

-- Integration creates a single source of truth: the right CRM connects directly to your email, calendar, and essential tools to centralize all relationship data, ensuring you have complete context for every interaction without manual data entry or switching between platforms.
+- Integration creates a single source of truth: the right customizable CRM software connects directly to your email, calendar, and essential tools to centralize all relationship data, ensuring you have complete context for every interaction without manual data entry or switching between platforms.

 What is personal CRM software?